Coming soon! | GDIF2025 Sign up to be the first to hear

 About Berkely Group

-Berkeley Group builds homes and neighbourhoods across London, Birmingham and the South of England.
-Our passion and purpose is to build quality homes, strengthen communities, and make a lasting positive difference to people’s lives.
 We specialise in brownfield regeneration, working together with our partners to revive underused land and create unique, sustainable and nature-rich places where communities thrive and people of all ages and backgrounds can enjoy a great quality of life.

 About Without Walls

 Without Walls is a network of over 35 organisations presenting the best outdoor arts to people in towns and cities across England.
 Since its formation in 2007, Without Walls has developed and toured over 200 new shows both in the UK and internationally across 22 countries.
-Without Walls is supported by Arts Council England as a National Portfolio Organisation.

 About Global Streets

-Global Streets is a national network of partners lead by FESTIVAL.ORG that co-creates and presents international outdoor arts events with communities living and working in places which are underserved by the arts.
+Global Streets is a national network of partners that co-creates and presents international outdoor arts events with communities living and working in places which are underserved by the arts.
 We are focused on working with local people to deliver free, spectacular international productions which lift people’s spirits and bring communities together.

 Special thanks to